6 Potential Bridesmaid Problems and How to Handle Them

 Being in a wedding party is expensive, and money is always a tricky topic.
 Most importantly, be considerate.
 It's likely your crew will only wear their day-of ensemble dress for a few hours, so don't make them dip into their savings to stand at your side.
 Choose a dress that's reasonably priced—and have them tell you what reasonable is—or work together with your party to find a dress that's both within their style and budget.
 Try to mitigate spending elsewhere too: Don't plan a crazy-expensive bachelorette party, let them wear shoes they already own, pay for their hair and makeup as your thank-you gift, and so on.
 If someone in the group continues to make remarks about money, sit down with them one on one and come up with a solution to their biggest pain points.
 Whether they choose to skip a prewedding event or fly to your destination separately, you both have several solutions and compromises to consider.

 3. When Someone Feels Left Out Because They're Not a "Maid"

-If you have a best guy friend or male family member whom you wish to include as one of your attendants (instead of as one of his), go right ahead.
-The days of the all-female bridal party are over.
-Your guy can either match the groomsmen, or he can match your girls by wearing a tie or other accessory that incorporates the color of their dresses.
+We'll keep this simple: If you have a best guy friend or male family member you want to include in your squad, go right ahead.
+The days of needing an all-female bridal party are long gone.
+Worried about attire?
+There's no need.
+He can match the groomsmen or the bridesmaids with a coordinating detail.
+Or, he can rock a look of his own.